nagara-app/nagara_db_sqlite/README.md

 ## License, copyright and attribution

 This project is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
-You can find the copy of this license in the file `LICENSE.txt`.
+You can find the copy of this license in the [license file](LICENSE.txt).

 When using this database, you must also attribute the projects from which the data source originates: